Chemistry

 Exemption:

-Students are only eligible for exemption if they receive at least 48 points out of total of 60 points, from which they must obtain no less than 5 points in each individual written class test.Format: 30 questions, including multiple choice questions, calculation problems, and open ended questions.
+Students are only eligible for exemption if they receive at least 48 points out of total of 60 points, from which they must obtain no less than 5 points in each individual written class test.Format: 6 questions, including calculation problems and open ended questions.
+Each questions is worth 3 points and you need 55%, so 10 out of 18 points, to pass

 Timing: 1 hour 30 mins